- Home

 Deloris Van Certier (Whoopi Goldberg) is a lively lounge singer from Reno, Nevada.
 Having witnessed her boyfriend Vince LaRocca (Harvey Keitel) murder an employee, Deloris is hidden in a convent under a witness protection programme.

-14. About Time (2013)
+13. About Time (2013)

 After meeting Mary (Rachel McAdams), Tim falls in love and manages to win her over using time travel.
-However, as his back-and-forth life progresses, Tim discovers that his special power can’t protect him or his loved ones from the problems of everyday life.
+However, as his life progresses, Tim discovers that his power can’t protect him or his loved ones from the problems of everyday life.

 From the creators of Love Actually and Notting Hill, About Time is a romantic comedy-drama that’s perfect for a snuggly night in.